-September 2019 marks the launch of our new curriculum at Greasley Beauvale Primary school.
+September 2019 marked the launch of our new curriculum at Greasley Beauvale Primary school.
 Our curriculum has been designed to provide an enriching and challenging curriculum which exposes children to wider world issues and experiences.

 We believe that to do this, our curriculum should develop skills and knowledge; it should encourage the principles set out in our Rainbow Values; produce collaborators, innovators, leaders and, above all, it should help our children to understand what it means to be human.

 Our curriculum is organised into three areas: Discover, Explore and Create.
 Central to our curriculum are Core Skills which underpin everything we do:

 Working across three terms allows us to explore areas of the curriculum in greater depth.
 For this school year (2020/21), the autumn term will be the Create term (with a focus on The Arts), the spring will be the Discover term ( with a focus on history) and the summer term will be the Explore term (with a focus on Geography)

 Using a concept-based learning model, we begin by identifying the curriculum content to be covered.
 This is taken from the 2014 National Curriculum.
 We then identify key concepts that are drawn out to allow different areas of the curriculum to be threaded together.
 The concepts are then framed with an enquiry question that provides a starting point for the projects.
 Examples of these concept questions are ' Should the punishment fit the crime?', ' Does adversity always make you stronger?', and 'Is it better to stand out or fit it?'